Skip to content

 Apply filters to all mapped values globally.

-use Event4u\DataHelpers\DataMapper\Pipeline\Filters\TrimStrings;
+use event4u\DataHelpers\DataMapper\Pipeline\Filters\TrimStrings;

-use Event4u\DataHelpers\DataMapper\Pipeline\Filters\UppercaseStrings;
+use event4u\DataHelpers\DataMapper\Pipeline\Filters\UppercaseStrings;

-$result = DataMapper::from($source)
+$result = DataMapper::source($source)

 ->pipeline([